 Yes.
-Trade union Manos Limpias (Clean Hands) has presented a lawsuit against Rosell, Bartomeu, Barca vice-president Javier Faus and Neymar's father: Neymar da Silva Santos.
-For the case to proceed to court, the group are obliged to produce a deposit of €45,000.
+Trade union Manos Limpias (Clean Hands) has presented a lawsuit against Rosell, Bartomeu, Barca vice-president Javier Faus and Neymar's father, Neymar da Silva Santos.
+For the case to proceed to court, the group is obliged to produce a deposit of €45,000.

 Providing that money is paid, Barca and Bartomeu (who has vowed to fight all charges) will be further implicated in the complicated transfer.

 Should Barca be found guilty of tax fraud, the Catalan club will be forced to pay the outstanding €9.1 million to the Spanish tax office, while it is also likely to face a hefty fine.